 Best Leash for Aggressive Dogs

-When learning how to deal with leash reactive or leash aggressive dogs, the type of leash you use is essential.
-You need something sturdy, durable and on the shorter side, so you can keep your dog close and maintain full control.
+When learning how to deal with leash reactive dogs or leash aggressive dogs, the type of leash you use is essential.
+You need something sturdy, durable, and on the shorter side to keep your dog close and maintain full control.